Here is a video demonstration:

 Select RoboForm -> Options -> User Data -> Set Folder and choose a new User Data Folder.
 Once you click OK, RoboForm will start reading Identities and Passcards from the selected folder and saving new Passcards and Identities to the selected folder.

-When you change the User Data Folder, RoboForm does not copy RFT and RFP files from the old folder to the new folder.
+When you change the User Data Folder, RoboForm does not copy RFT and RFP files from the old folder to the new folder, so you should do that manually if you need.

 Where are RoboForm2Go user files stored on USB disk and how to change location of this folder.